jason8448/akaunting-whitlocktech/README.md

 add an internal mariadb server.
 After the service comes up you can acces it at <machine ip>:3186.
 Added mirror push to github.
+If you want to build this your self you can edit config/akaunting.conf before you build.